PTCL

 Pakistan Telecommunication Company Ltd., commonly known as PTCL, is the national telecommunication company in Pakistan.
 PTCL provides telephone and internet services nationwide and is the backbone for the country's telecommunication infrastructure.
 The corporation manages and operates around 2000 telephone exchanges across the country, providing the largest fixed-line network.
 Data and backbone services such as GSM, HSPA+, CDMA, LTE, broadband internet, IPTV, and wholesale are an increasing part of its business.

 Originally a state-owned corporation, the shareholding of PTCL was reduced to 62%, when 26% of shares and control were sold to Etisalat Telecommunications while the remaining 12% to the general public in 2006 under an intensified privatization program under Prime Minister Shaukat Aziz.
 However, the 62% of shares still remain under the management of government-ownership of state-owned corporations of Pakistan.

 Leadership

-In May 2021, Etisalat by e& appointed Hatem Bamatraf as president and Group CEO of PTCL.
-Hatem previously served as the CTO of Etisalat.
+Following the acquisition of Telenor Pakistan and the separation of Ufone as a brand, PTCL will operate with its own board and Chief Executive.
+On 14 July 2026, PTCL confirmed the appointment of Nadeem Khan as its new CEO.